Looking for a working definition of an ITSM Service? Is it Customer Service, or something more? Read on for a straight-forward explanation.

 When we say “Service Management”, are we talking about service, as in ‘service with a smile’?
 Helpful, friendly people who make for a pleasant experience with the provider?
 Or are we talking about a service that provides specific useful functionality to the customer.
 (Like a gutter cleaning service.)

-A means of delivering value to customers by facilitating outcomes customers want to achieve, but without the ownership of specific costs and risks.
+How value is provided to customers by enabling desired business outcomes, but without ownership of certain costs and risks.

 Many people struggle with this description.
 The talk of value and outcomes sounds kind of fluffy, and they think customer service.
 Which, we all know is important, so what’s the big deal?

 Well, for starters, it’s not talking about a great customer experience, or knock-your-socks-off service.
 It doesn’t even touch on how the service is delivered (or by whom.)